RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer

 Surgeons were choosing to use the product for soft tissue tumor ablation

-protocol, case report forms, gain IRB approval and comply with HIPAA
+protocol, and case report forms, gain IRB approval and comply with HIPAA

 regulations.
 There was potential for using this clinical dataset in future FDA